-Be sure to check out these Baked Potato Chips with Chinese BBQ Mix from Omnivore’s Cookbook (an awesome appetizer or snack to feed your guests), and this Russet and Sweet Potato Tian with Brown Butter and Sage from Panning the Globe (a GORGEOUS main potato dish) for today’s other #PotatoPalooza recipes.
+Be sure to check out these Baked Potato Chips with Chinese BBQ Mix from Omnivore’s Cookbook (an awesome appetizer or snack to feed your guests), and this Russet and Sweet Potato Tian with Brown Butter and Sage!
+And you’ll love this recipe for mashed potato cakes.

 Recipe for Twice Baked Potatoes below- enjoy!

 - Wash, scrub, and dry potatoes very well.

 - Poke a few holes using a fork around all sides of the potatoes.